yenk/j4all-core-platform/README.md

 # Justice for All Prototyping

-Building a prototype to democratize Justice for All - j4all.org.
+Developing a prototype for [Justice for All](https://j4all.org), a pioneering platform to making justice accessible to everyone bu leveraging open-source data.

+## Data sources

+Please see `data/` directory to view a complete list of datasets used for this platform.

 ## Installation